Now available on U, U&Drama & Channel 4

 The original series followed the escapades of Detective Sergeant Jim Bergerac, a free-spirited yet troubled detective who finds himself working in Jersey, solving crimes whilst navigating the complexities of his personal life.
 Bergerac tackled cases ranging from catching jewel thieves to thwarting smugglers and even solving murders.

-What is the plot of Bergerac?
+What is the plot of Series 1?

 When we meet Jim Bergerac he is a broken man, grappling with grief and alcoholism following his wife’s recent death.
 His mother-in-law, Charlie (Zoë Wanamaker), is concerned Jim isn’t putting his daughter Kim (Chloé Sweetlove) first and, when the daughter-in-law of wealthy businessman Arthur Wakefield (Philip Glenister) is murdered, Jim must fight through his personal struggles to become the formidable investigator he once was.

-Where to watch the new Bergerac series?
+Where to watch the reimagined Bergerac series?

 Discover all the ways to watch